symfony-cmf/symfony-cmf-docs/reference/menu.rst

 has put into the request.

-Until we have a decent tutorial, you can look into the `cmf-sandbox <https://github.com/symfony-cmf/cmf-sandbox>`_ and specifically the 'menu fixtures <https://github.com/symfony-cmf/cmf-sandbox/blob/master/src/Sandbox/MainBundle/Resources/data/fixtures/030_LoadMenuData.php>'
+Until we have a decent tutorial, you can look into the `cmf-sandbox <https://github.com/symfony-cmf/cmf-sandbox>`_ and specifically the `menu fixtures <https://github.com/symfony-cmf/cmf-sandbox/blob/master/src/Sandbox/MainBundle/Resources/data/fixtures/030_LoadMenuData.php>`_

 Configuration
 -------------